MicrosoftDocs/win32/desktop-src/WmiSdk/registering-a-provider.md

 ---
-Description: 'Before implementing your provider, you should first register your provider with WMI.
+Description: Before implementing your provider, you should first register your provider with WMI.
 Registering the provider defines the type of the provider and the classes that the provider supports.
-WMI can only access registered providers.'
+WMI can only access registered providers.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'b0a1a11c-a8e8-4bc1-b286-fb9243667976'
+ms.assetid: b0a1a11c-a8e8-4bc1-b286-fb9243667976
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: Registering a Provider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Registering a Provider